nubenetes/awesome-kubernetes/docs/recruitment.md

 - [hbr.org: Stop Hiring for Culture Fit](https://hbr.org/2018/01/how-to-hire)
 - [medium.com/hackernoon: How to hire a DevOps Engineer](https://medium.com/hackernoon/how-to-hire-a-devops-engineer-4e59e7847e9b)
 - [forbes.com: As Leaders: What Can We Learn From The Great Resignation?](https://www.forbes.com/sites/dedehenley/2022/01/30/as-leaders-what-can-we-learn-from-the-great-resignation/)
+- [stackoverflow.blog: The Great Resignation is here.
+What does that mean for developers? 🌟](https://stackoverflow.blog/2022/01/10/the-great-resignation-is-here-what-does-that-mean-for-developers/) Nearly two years into the pandemic, many Americans are reevaluating their relationship with work.

 ## Articles in Spanish
 - [blogs.elconfidencial.com: El talento atrofiado: por qué en España escasean los profesionales de alto nivel](https://blogs.elconfidencial.com/tecnologia/tribuna/2021-06-02/talento-informatica-startups-silicon-valley-google_3112087/)